17Ved/tailwindcssrazor/README.md

-Project Installation Guide - Deployed Project link - https://devrazorpayclonex.netlify.app/
+Project Installation Guide -

 Step 1 - Donwload and install Nodejs from here (Official Website) (if already installed skip this step)- https://nodejs.org/en

 Step 2 - Download our project's zip file - link - https://github.com/17Ved/tailwindcssrazor
+Step 2A - Extract folder and copy only index.html file from it.

 Step 3 - Create a folder on desktop, Right click on folder and click on 'Open with VSCode'.
+Step 3A - Paste the copied index.html file.

 Step 4 - Install all necessary dependencies - by following below commands